chrislennon/pulumi-discord-bot/README.md

 ## Running the Program

-After installing the CLI and cloning the repo, `cd` into the directory, and run these commands:
+After installing the CLI and cloning this repository, `cd` into the directory, and run these commands:

 1. Install NPM modules using `npm install` (or `yarn install` if you prefer Yarn).